Part III – Title IX Grievance Procedure

 - Parties will be given the opportunity for live cross-examination after Administrative Hearing Officer conducts its initial round of questioning; During the Parties’ cross-examination, Administrative Hearing Officer will have the authority to pause cross-examination at any time for the purposes of asking the Administrative Hearing Officer’s own follow up questions; and any time necessary in order to enforce the established rules of decorum.

 - Should a Party or the Party’s Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Administrative Hearing Officer.
-A Party’s waiver of cross-examination does not eliminate the ability of the Administrative Hearing Officer to use statements made by party or witness that was not cross examined.

 C) PARTICIPANTS IN THE LIVE HEARING